Wildlife photographer David duChemin on finding your voice

 I don’t know if it’s anything that I could articulate.
 But, certainly, when I look back through my archives, I see it confirms what I believe about my photographic voice, the things that I am, my preferences, my tastes, the things I’m drawn to, and the things that I want to say things about.
 I think when you’re more aware that there’s a “refining” that goes on, it allows you to move forward, maybe more confidently, with that particular recognition that, yes, I do have a voice.

-You have a slogan in your books and articles, “gear is good, but vision is better.”
+You have a slogan in your books and articles, “gear is good, but is better.”
 And yet, you went and bought new gear this year?
 What prompted you?

 Silhouette of two lions in B&W